On this page:

 Advisory Board Meetings

-The next Dietitians Advisory Board meeting is scheduled for Tuesday, February 27, 2018 at 1:00 p.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
-The agenda and staff reports (PDF) are available online.
+The Dietitians Advisory Board is scheduled to meet Thursday, May 3, 2018 at 1:00 p.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
+When the agenda and staff reports are available, they will be posted online.
 The meeting will be broadcast on TDLR's YouTube channel.